 This 5-3-3 Breathing series is the perfect pick-me-up whenever you'd like to feel more energized, whether that's first thing in the morning or when you feel an afternoon slump coming on.
 This technique was invented by basketball coach Dominique Williams who based it on both Buddhist meditation practices and martial arts training.
 Make sure you are breathing into your diaphragm (belly area) in this exercise and not drawing breath shallowly into the upper part of your chest.
 While most breathwork practices are designed to be used while sitting, this one is best when standing.
 Here's how you do it:

-Inhale through your nose for six seconds, then exhale through your mouth for six seconds.
+- Slowly inhale through your nose and exhale through your nose.
 Repeat for a total of 5 times.

-Quickly breathe in through your nose and out of your mouth three times.
+- Quickly breathe in through your nose and out of your nose three times.

-Inhale through your nose for six seconds, then loudly exhale through your mouth for six seconds.
+- Inhale through your nose then exhale loudly with sound out.
 Repeat for a total of three times.